EM8824: Liturgy, Worship and Spirituality

 Λαουτζίκος (Laoutzíkos) ... the common people; we are all members of the laity

-Laoutzíkos (Λαουτζίκος): the populace, the rabble, the vulgar horde; this use has been current this year during the strikes and protests in Greece about public spending cuts.
+Laoutzíkos (Λαουτζίκος): the populace, the rabble, the vulgar horde; this use has been current most recently during the strikes and protests in Greece about public spending cuts.

 And it gives rise to secular words we all understand: the word basileós (βασιλεύς, modern βασιλιάς), for a king, literally means the one who goes before or leads the people.